Top 5 2nd Quarter Trades of Av - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were Avitas Wealth Management LLC’s top five trades of the quarter.
+According to GuruFocus data, these were Avidian Wealth Solutions, LLC’s top five trades of the quarter.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-During the quarter, Avitas Wealth Management LLC bought 96,001 shares of ARCA:XLK for a total holding of 119,869.
-The trade had a 2.67% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $139.3.
+Avidian Wealth Solutions, LLC reduced their investment in ARCA:VTEB by 309,471 shares.
+The trade had a 0.98% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $49.99.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-Avitas Wealth Management LLC reduced their investment in NAS:MSFT by 39,870 shares.
-The trade had a 2.22% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $271.99.
+Avidian Wealth Solutions, LLC reduced their investment in ARCA:IEUR by 282,361 shares.
+The trade had a 0.92% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $48.62.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Vanguard Communication Services ETF has a price-earnings ratio of 13.61 and a price-book ratio of 2.58.
+In terms of valuation, iShares Core MSCI Europe ETF has a price-earnings ratio of 12.32 and a price-book ratio of 1.63.

 Please note, the numbers and facts quoted are as of the writing of this article and may not factor in the latest trading data or company announcements.